favionline/partner-events-tracking/doc/implementation-guide/client-direct.md

 If you have a dynamic client application that can send more orders for one page load, you can send multiple events, but always load the tracking script and initialize it just once.

+### User consent

+To measure campaign performance (e.g., attribution), we store a cookie in the user's browser.
+Consent to store this cookie is given (or declined) on the FAVI website, and this choice is passed to this tracking code.
+If consent is not given, no cookie is created.

+This means that no further consent is required on your page, and loading this script should not be conditional on any other consent.

 ### How to verify that the events are triggering correctly

 The best way to verify that the events are triggering correctly is to turn on the `debug` mode by passing the :